CleanroomMC/Website/docs/groovy-script/mods/erebus/composter.md

     mods.erebus.composter.removeFromRegistry(IIngredient)
     ```

-- Removes all entries from the Blacklist:
+- Removes all matching ItemStacks from the Blacklist:

     ```groovy:no-line-numbers
-    mods.erebus.composter.removeAllFromBlacklist()
+    mods.erebus.composter.removeFromBlacklist(IIngredient)
     ```

 - Removes all entries from the Material list: